AdaCore/training_material/courses/spark_for_ada_programmers/14_state_abstraction.rst

 Flow Dependencies
 -------------------

-* Abstract states are used in :code:`Depends` contracts
+* Abstract states are used in :ada:`Depends` contracts

 .. code:: Ada